Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/basic.md

 ## Math

 The Lua math API is almost unmodified from Lua.

+- The functions `math.random` and `math.randomseed` have been removed because puzzle definitions (with the exception of certain novelty puzzles) should be deterministic.
-The functions `math.random` and `math.randomseed` have been removed, and some new functions and constants have been added.
+- The functions `math.deg` and `math.rad` have been removed because they have confusing names and semantics.
+They have been replaced by `math.degree`, a constant equal to the number of radians in one degree.
+- Some new functions and constants have been added; they are described below.

 Since mathematical functions are used very often in puzzle development, most of the contents of the math module have been placed in the global scope.
 For example, `sqrt(3)` is equivalent to `math.sqrt(3)`.